ensisoft/detonator/BUILDING.md

   $ ninja --version
   $ 1.10.2
 ```
 - Build the DETONATOR 2D engine into a WASM blob.
-Make sure you have emcc and ninja in your path i.e. you have
+Make sure you have emcc and Ninja in your path i.e. you have
   ran emsdk_env.bat in your current shell.
 ```
   $ git clone https://github.com/ensisoft/detonator